KTRosenberg/Text-Analyzer-and-Step-through-Viewer/README.md

 Karl Toby Rosenberg

-Text Analyzer (word counts, separation of instances of words, others) and Basic Text Viewer ver 1.2_9_2
+Text Analyzer (word counts, separation of instances of words, others) and Text Viewer ver 2.2

+main change: stores text as strings for each line (this is an experiment and needs testing to see whether it is an improvement over storing new-line positions)

 Dictionary and Word Frequency